-If you've already read our blog on the best used convertibles under £15,000 then you will already know that Britain is one of the top consumers of convertible cars in Europe, this could be surprising considering some of the weather conditions commonly experienced in the UK.
+Britain is one of the top consumers of convertible cars in Europe, which could be surprising considering some of the weather conditions commonly experienced in the UK.

 Due to the sheer amount of convertibles purchased each year there's plenty of choice from manufacturers when it comes to hunting for a drop-top car.
 However, if you're wanting two extra people to enjoy the wind-in-hair-thrill of a convertible, certain roofless cars are no longer an option.

 If you're wanting endless fun then the MINI Convertible is the soft-top version on the iconic MINI 3-door Hatch.
-Go-kart handling, unique styling and eye-catching colours make this car super appealing for whizzing around the roads of the United Kingdom.
+Go-kart handling, unique styling and eye-catching colours make this car super appealing for whizzing around UK roads.

 Despite being a 3-door model, it isn't a challenge to access the rear seats in the MINI Convertible.
 Even adults will find they have ample legroom in the rear and of course headroom isn't an issue when that electrically-powered roof is retracted.